 - Reduce the heat to low and let the stew simmer for about 1-1 ½ hours, or until the beef is tender.

-- While the stew is cooking, make the dumplings.
+- When the stew has finished cooking, remove the bay leaves.

 Dumplings